CCrawford7/hyperscribe/README.md

 ## Features
 - **Persistent note** stored in `chrome.storage.local`, synced with background defaults.
 - **Toolbar actions** for copy/clear, the compact theme button with preset panel (Default Bright, Default Dark, Monokai, Nord, Dracula), font tuning (size, family, bold, italic), emoji picker, and download-as-txt.
+- **TXT exports** default to filenames like `hyprscr-28-03-2024.txt` for quick chronological sorting.
 - **Emoji grid** that inserts characters at the cursor position.
 - **Quick close dot** so you can dismiss the popup manually after copying from the main page.
 - **Resizable popup** thanks to the yellow drag handle in the bottom-right corner; Chrome respects `window.resizeTo` within MV3 bounds.